michaeled/FormsAnimations/README.md

 # Overview

-These functions are an adaptation of [Robert Penner's easing functions](http://robertpenner.com/easing/) with the intent to be used with Xamarin.Form's animations.
+These functions are an adaptation of [Robert Penner's easing functions](http://robertpenner.com/easing/).
+They are intented to be used with Xamarin.Form's animation extensions.

 ## A short note